rsnyder/juncture/docs/quick-start.md

 Note that it may take a minute or so for the new essay link to become active.
 If the link doesn't work immediately wait and try again.

-## Editing Juncture Files
+## Editing Juncture essay files

-Juncture source files may be created and edited using the GitHub editor or the Juncture web editor.
+Juncture source files may be created and edited using either the GitHub editor or the Juncture web editor.
 In both cases Markdown files are saved to a GithHub repository in your account.
 The advantage of using the Juncture editor includes a preview feature and Juncture syntax highlighting.
-When using the Juncture editor for the first time you will need to authenticate with GitHub and authorize Juncture to access to write to your repository.
+When using the Juncture editor for the first time you will need to authenticate with GitHub and authorize Juncture write access to your repository.

 ## Embedding a preview link in your essay

-When first creating a Juncture Markdown file in GitHub it is recommended that the code below be inserted at the beginning of the file.
+When first creating a Juncture essay file in GitHub, it to include the code below at the beginning of the file.
 This code will render a "View with Juncture" link at the top of the file when viewed from the GitHub site.
-This provides a convenient way to view the rendered Juncture essay from the GitHub site.
+If you use the Chrome browser, this provides a convenient way to view the rendered Juncture essay from the GitHub site.

 ```
 [![](https://v3.juncture-digital.org/badge.png)](https://v3.juncture-digital.org)